Prehistoric Winged Lizard Unearthed In Chile - UrduPoint

 Prehistoric Winged Lizard Unearthed In Chile

-Fossils of the dinosaur which lived some 160 million years ago in what is today the Atacama desert, were unearthed in 2009.
+Fossils of the reptile, which lived some 160 million years ago in what is today the Atacama desert, were unearthed in 2009.

 They have now been confirmed to be of a rhamphorhynchine pterosaur -- the first such creature to be found in Gondwana, the prehistoric supercontinent that later formed the southern hemisphere landmasses.

-Researcher Jhonatan Alarcon of the University of Chile said the creatures had a wingspan of up to two meters, a long tail, and pointed snout.
+Researcher Jhonatan Alarcon of the University of Chile said the creatures had a wingspan of up to two meters (six feet), a long tail and pointed snout.

 "We show that the distribution of animals in this group was wider than known to date," he added.